5 Artists Who Have Painted Queen Elizabeth II

-Charlotte Metcalf meets five artists who’ve had the privilege of being commissioned to either paint or photograph our ruling monarch.
+Charlotte Metcalf meets five artists who’ve had the privilege of being commissioned to either paint or photograph Queen Elizabeth II.
 From light-artist Chris Levine to more traditional portraiture by Nicky Philipps, read their accounts of immortalising the Queen.

 5 Artists Who Have Captured The Queen